Landscape Security Deposits

 What needs to be included in the landscape cost estimate?

-A landscaping cost estimate must provide the cost of all landscape materials and labour including but not limited to the following:
+A landscaping cost estimate must provide the cost of all landscape materials and labour (and applicable taxes) including but not limited to the following:

 When is the deposit returned?